weliem/blessed-android-coroutines/README.md

 fun scanForPeripheralsUsingFilters(filters: List<ScanFilter>,resultCallback: (BluetoothPeripheral, ScanResult) -> Unit, scanError: (ScanFailure) -> Unit)
 ```

 They all work in the same way and take an array of either service UUIDs, peripheral names or mac addresses.
 When a peripheral is found your callback lambda will be called with the `BluetoothPeripheral` object and a `ScanResult` object that contains the scan details.
 The method `scanForPeripheralsUsingFilters` is for scanning using your own list of filters.
 See [Android documentation](https://developer.android.com/reference/android/bluetooth/le/ScanFilter) for more info on the use of `ScanFilter`.
+A second lambda is used to deliver any scan failures.

 So in order to setup a scan for a device with the Bloodpressure service or HeartRate service, you do: